NorthernForce/2014-Aerial-Assist/README.md

-2014-Aerial-Ascent
+2014-Aerial-Assist
 ==================

-Codebase for the 2014 FRC challenge, Aerial Ascent
+Codebase for the 2014 FRC challenge, Aerial Ascent (and by Ascent, I mean Assist)